diegovester/my-vite-app/README.md

 # Introduction
-This is a step-by-step guide on how to create your own Vite app and host it with GitHub Pages.
+This is a step-by-step Mobi Byte guide on how to create your own Vite app and host it with GitHub Pages.
 This guide uses the [official documentation](https://vitejs.dev/guide/static-deploy) and builds off of it.
 This guide is intended for beginners so we will go into more detail and offer corrections that are needed at the time of this writing.